m-mf/m-mf/doc/index.rst

   assumestats
     sets the % of health, mana, and ego which the system will assume you have when afflicted with blackout or recklessness (and thus your real stats are unknown).

+  attemptearlystun
+    Will attempt to start curing before stun wears off in slowcuring for more effective curing.
+Considers truetime defence.

   autoarena
   	turns on arena mode when entering an arena and turns it off upon exiting the arena